-Garages are required in the Homestead area of the development.
+Doors should be significant architectural features of the Homestead homes Garages & Garage Doors Garages Garages are required in the Homestead area of the development.
 They can be attached or detached and must accommodate two cars at a minimum.
 Garages must not dominate the residence when viewed from the street, especially in areas visible from right-of-ways, common areas and adjacent home sites.
 Side entry garages are preferred where feasible.
 Side entry garages may be placed at the front setback.
 Front entry garages must be setback a minimum of 10' from the front facade of the main structure.
 The use of overhangs and significant architectural details are encouraged to visually lessen the impact of the garage entrance.

-Garage Doors

-- Garage doors must be provided with detailing that is tied to the homes overall design themes. - Doors should be paneled or planked and may include Diagonal framing, X-bracing and Z-bracing and may incorporate glass. - Doors should be painted or stained colors similar to the body of the home to lessen their visual impact. - Single car garage doors are preferred.
-The use of single doors allows for more variety in the garage elevation. - If more than a two car garage is planned, no more than a two car garage door or two single car garage doors can occur on the same wall plane.
+Garage Doors • Garage doors must be provided with detailing that is tied to the homes overall design themes. • Doors should be paneled or planked and may include Diagonal framing, X-bracing and Z-bracing and may incorporate glass. • Doors should be painted or stained colors similar to the body of the home to lessen their visual impact. • Single-car garage doors are preferred.
+The use of single doors allows for more variety in the garage elevation. • If more than a two car garage is planned, no more than a two-car garage door or two single-car garage doors can occur on the same wall plane.
 Must offset third door wall plain by a minimum of 24".
-No more than three garage doors may occur in the same elevation. - Two car tandem garages are allowed. - No garage door over 9' high will be approved.
+No more than three garage doors may occur in the same elevation. - Two-car tandem garages are allowed. - No garage door over 9' high will be approved.

-Not this - Garage doors for three cars occur on the same wall plane
+Not this - Garage doors for three cars occur on the same wall plane Homesteads

-Door stain compliments the homes architectural style

-Driveway accesses are to be a maximum of 14 feet wide, except where they provide a turnaround or parking at a garage.
+Patio over garage lessens its visual impact Door stain compliments the homes architectural style Driveways Driveway accesses are to be a maximum of 14 feet wide, except where they provide a turnaround or parking at a garage.
 Driveways and parking designs are to consider snow shed and snow storage requirements.
 Every effort shall be made to minimize the paved areas of driveways and turnarounds while still conforming to parking requirements.
 Only one driveway entry is permitted per Homesite.
 All driveways are to follow alignments that minimize grading, tree/shrub removal, or other disruption of the Homesite.
 Driveways that cross challenging slopes may require special grading and/or retaining wall treatments.
 Owners and their Consultants are to design site-specific solutions that maintain a balance between minimizing site disturbance and creating driveways that do not compromise the community aesthetic.
 Driveway and garage layouts are to minimize the visibility of garage doors and driveway parking from off-site.

-Driveways are encouraged to be natural stone, unit pavers, concrete, colored concrete, stamped colored concrete, or other pattern and texture methods approved by the Design Review Board.
+Driveways are encouraged to be natural stone, unit pavers, concrete, colored concrete, stamped colored concrete, unit pavers, turf block or other permeable pavers or other pattern and texture methods approved by the Design Review Board.
 Asphalt drives will be permitted but must be maintained properly.

-Roof Patterns & Materials

-Roofing Patterns

-Roof elements play a major part in how the overall residence design relates to human scale and to the topography of the site.
-Roof forms can also help bring developments together visually through the use of reoccurring underlying principles.

-- Allowable sloped roof pitches are between 4:12 and 8:12 - Allowable roof types are; gable, hip, partial hip and flat. - Shed roofs and flat roofs may be used as secondary forms - Roof dormers are encouraged to punstuate second story roof mass.
+Roof Patterns & Materials Roofing Patterns Roof elements play a major part in how the overall residence design relates to human scale and to the topography of the site.
+Roof forms can also help bring developments together visually through the use of reoccurring underlying principles. - Allowable sloped roof pitches are between 4:12 and 8:12. - Allowable roof types are; gable, hip, partial hip and flat. - Shed roofs and flat roofs may be used as secondary forms. - Roof dormers are encouraged to punctuate second story roof mass.
 Roof forms should remain simple.